Invest Like a Woman: Closing the Gender Wealth Gap

 Even with the considerable progress women have made in taking control of their finances, several common barriers remain.
 Many women feel less confident in their financial knowledge, especially if their spouse or significant other primarily handles financial decisions.
 This often leads to the belief that they are not in a position to make smart financial choices.
 Others simply don’t know where to start or feel overwhelmed about where to seek guidance.

-Interestingly, women investors tend to have better investing returns than men, with studies showing differences of 0.4% to nearly 1%.
+Interestingly, women investors tend to have better investment returns than men, with studies showing differences of 0.4% to nearly 1%.
 This is largely because women investors tend to be less impulsive and more likely to adhere to a buy-and-hold strategy rather than actively managing their investments.
 As a result, women tend to remain calm during market volatility—perhaps without realizing it—and avoid making major investment changes at inopportune times.

 Key Investment Strategies for Women